 Taking a break from seeking passerines and looking up to the skies, Black Eagle and both Cinereous and Himalayan Vultures are possible.

 Bird activity inevitably quietens down by early afternoon and after both visits we can expect to arrive back in Kathmandu with plenty of time to unwind before another tasty dinner.
-Night at Nepali Ghar Hotel, Kathmandu
+Night at Hotel Tibet Interational, Kathmandu

 KATHMANDU TO CHITWAN

-Further on, a roadside grassy bank might seem an improbable place to look for another special bird!
-But this is the habitat of Nepal’s one and only endemic bird - the Spiny Babbler - and we hope to find one in the short time available here.
+Further on, a roadside grassy bank might seem an improbable place to look for another special bird but this is the habitat of Nepal’s one and only endemic bird - the Spiny Babbler - and we hope to find one here.
 Wallcreeper and Bonelli’s Eagle both inhabit areas not far away.

-Continuing south, we complete our journey to Royal Chitwan National Park, aiming to arrive there as the day draws to a close.
-We may be greeted by the calls of Brown Hawk Owl in the grounds of our well-appointed lodge just outside the park, our base for a four-night stay.
-Night at Jungle Villa Resort, Chitwan
+Continuing south, we complete our journey to Royal Chitwan National Park, aiming to arrive as the day draws to a close.
+We may be greeted by the calls of Brown Hawk-Owl in the grounds of our well-appointed lodge just outside the park, our base for a four-night stay.
+Night at Tigerland Safari Resort, Chitwan

 Days 5 - 7

 Chitwan’s splendid Sal forests and riverine grasslands encompass an area of more than 900 square kms (350 sq. miles) and boast a greater variety of wildlife than anywhere else in Nepal.
 Almost 500 species of birds have been recorded within the boundaries of this magnificent park and we can expect to encounter a good cross-section of these during the course of our stay.

 We spend three full days exploring the habitats here by various means: walking in the grasslands outside the park, using open top 'jeeps' to go into the heart of the forest, and relaxing on a boat trip down the Rapti River.